These Red Wine Braised Boneless Short Ribs and easy and delicious. Cooked low and slow, this is perfect Winter comfort

 - In a Dutch oven or large, oven-safe pot with a lid, heat oil over medium-high heat.
 Add short ribs and sear on all sides until golden.
 Remove from pot to a plate.

-Remove most of the oil from the pot.
-Add the diced onions and cook, stirring, over medium heat until the onions are softened, about 5 minutes.
+- Remove most of the oil from the pot.
+Add the diced carrots and onions and cook, stirring, over medium heat until the onions are softened, about 5 minutes.
 Add the flour and tomato paste to the pot and continue cooking, stirring constantly, for another minute.
 Add the wine to the pot.
 Bring to a boil then reduce heat to medium low and simmer until wine reduces by half (about 20-25 minutes) *Don't rush this step!
 When the wine has reduced, add the broth and the herbs to the pot and stir to combine.
 Return the short ribs to the pot.
 Cover pot with lid and cook in preheated oven for 1 1/4 hours.

 - Remove from oven.
 Remove herbs and discard.
 Taste sauce and season with salt and freshly ground pepper, as needed.
 Remove short ribs and vegetables to a plate.
 Allow sauce to stand undisturbed for 10-15 minutes.
 The fat in the gravy should rise to the top, where you can spoon it off and discard.
 Return the short ribs and vegetables to the pot and re-warm on the stove-top with the gravy.